Frequently Asked Questions (FAQs)

 Yes, we assist faculty, post-doctoral staff, and students working on our Memphis, Chattanooga, Knoxville, and Nashville campuses.

-What is the turnaround time for OSW assistance – when can I expect to receive my edited proposal or manuscript back from OSW?
+What is the turnaround time for OSW assistance – when can I expect to receive my edited proposal or manuscript back?

 What if I have an “emergency” deadline, due to unforeseen problems with writing, or with the sponsor– can I negotiate an “emergency” two - or three-day turnaround?

-Inform us at the time of submission when you have a hard deadline that is imminent, and we will do our best to provide a faster turnaround.
-This may not be possible if the pipeline is already full, or we are already processing multiple “emergency” submissions.
+Inform us at the time of submission when you have a hard deadline.
+We will do our best to provide a faster turnaround.

 What is iThenticate?